mehdieji/ros-adl-classifier/README.md

 ## Supported Activities

 The system can classify the following activities:
-- Walking
-- Sitting
+- Resting
-- Standing
+- Propulsion
 - Lying down
 - Eating
-- Drinking
-- Cooking
-- Cleaning
+- etc.

 ## Development

 ### Adding New Features